Why is it that in many Radio Frequency system and components, most of the time the impedance is 50 ohms

 cables as interconnections?
 In this case, compensating for mismatched impedance is more impractical.

-Of course, the important question isn?t the source of this particular value, but the benefit of having this normalized impedance.
-A perfectly matched design is much simpler because manufactures of IC, fixed attenuators, antennas , and so on can consider this impedance to build their component.
-Furthermore, PCB layout becomes simpler because so many engineers have the common goal of designing microstrips and striplines with characteristic impedance of 50.
+Of course, the important question isn’t the source of this particular value, but the benefit of having this normalized impedance.
+A perfectly matched design is much simpler because manufacturers of IC, fixed attenuators, antennas, and so on can consider this impedance to build their components.
+Furthermore, PCB layout becomes simpler because so many engineers have the common goal of designing microstrips and strip lines with a characteristic impedance of 50.

-Application notes based on Analog Devices (MT-094.pdf), You can press the following way to create 50? microstrip: 1 OZ copper, 20 mil wide go line, line and gap between the ground plane of 10 mil (assuming the dielectric material is RF-4).
+Application notes based on Analog Devices (MT-094.pdf), You can press the following way to create 50 Ω microstrip: 1 OZ copper, 20 mils wide go line, line, and the gap between the ground plane of 10 mils (assuming the dielectric material is RF-4).

-Before we continue, we should to understand, not each high frequency system or components are designed for 50?.
-Can choose other values, in fact, 75? impedance is still very common; The characteristic of coaxial cable is proportional to the natural logarithm of the ratio of its outer diameter (D2) to its inner diameter(D1).
+Before we continue, we should understand, not each high-frequency system or components are designed for 50 Ω .
+Can choose other values, in fact, 75 Ω impedance is still very common; The characteristic of coaxial cable is proportional to the natural logarithm of the ratio of its outer diameter (D2) to its inner diameter(D1).

-This mean that the larger spacing between the inner and outer conductors corresponds to the higher impedance.
-The larger spacing between the two conductors also result in lower capacitance.
-Therefore, 75? coaxial cable capacitance is lower than 50? coaxial cable capacitance, this makes 75? cable is more suitable for high frequency digital signal.
+This means that the larger spacing between the inner and outer conductors corresponds to the higher impedance.
+The larger spacing between the two conductors also results in lower capacitance.
+Therefore, 75 Ω coaxial cable capacitance is lower than 50 Ω coaxial cable capacitance, this makes 75 Ω the cable is more suitable for high-frequency digital signals.
 This signal requires a low capacitance to avoid excessive attenuation of high-frequency content associated with a rapid transition between logic low and logic high.

 voltage standing wave ratio (VSWR)